jqk/markdown-header-indexer/README.md

 ### 3.2 Header Content

-The content of the header `Do not begin with a number', as it may be cleared by mistake.
+The content of the header `Do not begin with a`, as it may be cleared by mistake.

 ## Chapter Four - Markdown References